noelboss/featherlight/README.md

 	/* you can access and overwrite all defaults using $.featherlight.defaults */
 	defaults: {
 		namespace:    'featherlight',         /* Name of the events and css class prefix */
-		type: {                               /* Manually set type of lightbox.
-Otherwise, it will check for the targetAttrs value. */
-			image: false,
-			ajax: false
-		},
 		targetAttr:   'data-featherlight',    /* Attribute of the triggered element that contains the selector to the lightbox content */
 		variant:      null,                   /* Class that will be added to change look of the lightbox */
 		resetCss:     false,                  /* Reset all css */